At the Feira or Street Market

 Brazilian bananas are sweet and taste fantastic, because they are not harvested green to travel around the world.
 There are many different varieties and I'm still trying to learn all the different names.
 Brazilians like to eat them as a snack, fried for dessert, or as a garnish for meals (this especially in the Northeast).
 And there's banana paste and banana candy and banana desserts galore...Actually, this is done with a lot of fruits; there's guava paste and candy, quince paste, etc.

-Oranges, Tangerines, and Limes - There are many varieties of oranges in Brazil, including "lima-da-Pérsia," pictured below at left (they're a kind of bittersweet orange) and laranja-lima (second photo from the left at the top of this page), also called laranja-do-céu or "heaven's orange" in Rio Grande do Sul, an apt and well-deserved name, considering how sweet and tasty they are.
-Tangerines (I photographed two different varieties above) are very, very sweet, you got to try them to believe it after the tart ones we have in the U.S. Limes are called "limão galego" and lemons "limão Tahiti."
+Oranges, Tangerines, and Limes - There are many varieties of oranges in Brazil, including "lima-da-Pérsia," pictured below at left (they're a kind of bittersweet orange) and laranja-lima, also called laranja-do-céu or "heaven's orange" in Rio Grande do Sul, an apt and well-deserved name, considering how sweet and tasty they are.
+Tangerines (I photographed two different varieties below) are very, very sweet, you got to try them to believe it after the tart ones we have in the U.S. Limes are called "limão galego" and lemons "limão Tahiti."
 The most delicious of them all is the variety called "limão siciliano."

-Tropical fruits - You should also try more exotic fruits like fruta do conde (pictured above at left), graviola (next to last photo above), carambolas (at right of center photo above), jaboticabas, passionfruit, guavas (photo at right above), pitanga, acerola, jackfruit (second photo above), and cashews.
-Cashews are great for fresh juices and ice creams, the fruit is way too tart to eat.
+Tropical fruits - You should also try more exotic fruits like jabuticabas (the little black fruit above), pitanga (the red fruit above), cashews (last photo on the right above), fruta do conde (pictured below at left), jackfruit (second photo below), graviola (fourth photo below), carambolas (center photo below), acerola, passionfruit, sapoti (the brownish one below), and guavas (photo at right below).
+Cashews and acerola are great for fresh juices and ice creams, they're way too tart to eat.
 More on Brazilian exotic fruits on Sherbets and Fruit Juices.

 Brazilian pineapples are called "abacaxi."
 They are white inside and several degrees sweeter than anything that comes out of Hawai.
 I suspect it's a different variety entirely.